datastaxdevs/workshop-streaming-game/README.md

 You may also want to make use of variable `newPlayerName` that is made available in the API code.

-**You should add a line in the function `worldWSRoute` that creates the welcome chat message and sends it to the WebSocket**. _Suggestion: this is really not so different from the geometry update any new client receives upon connecting._
+**You should add a line in the function `playerWSRoute` that creates the welcome chat message and sends it to the WebSocket**. _Suggestion: this is really not so different from the geometry update any new client receives upon connecting._